damla/damlakoksal-blog/README.md

 ![Website Screenshot](/static/damlakoksal.png)

-- This project is done by using the Gatsby Theme [@lekoarts/gatsby-theme-minimal-blog](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog)
+- This project is created by using the Gatsby Theme [@lekoarts/gatsby-theme-minimal-blog](https://github.com/LekoArts/gatsby-themes/tree/master/themes/gatsby-theme-minimal-blog) and deployed on [Vercel](https://vercel.com)